Swiss Academies of Arts and Sciences: Foresight

 The earlier, the better.
 This especially applies if topics are to be identified that are of major significance for the future of society and the environment.
 The academy's activities in this respect include operating scientific monitoring systems (glaciers, Permos, etc.) and providing platforms for socially relevant topics (forums).
 But also new technologies that are being developed, such as nanotechnology, biotechnology, synthetic biology, etc., represent challenges for the sciences.
 Here, it is crucial to scientifically determine the consequences so as to be able to take advantage of the opportunities and minimise the risks.
 Promoted by the academy, exchange within and among the sciences ensures a broad basis for the early detection of socially relevant problems.

 Ethical responsibility

 Knowing that representatives of science adhere to ethical rules bolsters society's trust in science.
 And this is what makes future-oriented research possible in the first place.
 Therefore, it is important that scientists take ethical matters of concern seriously, because research always has an ethical dimension as well.
 Awareness of this can be raised among both researchers and society by providing ethical guidelines to be applied in research work.
 Such guidelines are drawn up by the academy, in conjunction with researchers.

 The Swiss Academies of Arts and Sciences produced brochures of guidelines and recommendations such as "Ethical principles and guidelines on animal testing", "Authorship in scientific publications – analysis and recommendations", "Scientific policy advice – recommendations" and "Scientific integrity - principles and procedural rules".

-Dialogue between sciences and society

-We encounter a great many applications of sciences in everyday life.
-We may want to know more about them but technical terminology often prevents a true dialogue.
-Therefore, it is important that scientific topics are carried into society and communicated in easy-to-understand language.
-It is equally important, however, for science to inquire about the needs of society and to take them up, either by responding to questions and concerns raised by politics or by providing the media with information.
-The dialogue between science and society is to allow for open, critical communication from both sides.
-Among other things, the academy encourages this dialogue by means of information and events highlighting new fields of research, by supporting regional projects and by awarding prizes for outstanding scientific communication or for exhibitions on nature and the sciences.